diogoaduartereis/lbaw1751/README.md

 ## Revision history
  - Added title to the platform.
 19-02-2018
 ***

+# A2: Actors and User Stories
+As lbaw1751_a2.pdf in the repository.

 ###  GROUP1751, 12/02/2018
  - Davide Henrique Fernandes da Costa, up201503995@fe.up.pt